saulblancoc/kube-test/README.md

 # How to get your first app on kubernetes

-## Steps are:
-  - Set up your kubernetes dependencies.
+## Set up kubernetes and dependencies:
     - Install docker engine from Ubuntu's repos.
       ```
       sudo apt install docker.io